saleyn/erlexec/README.md

 See http://saleyn.github.io/erlexec

 ## BUILDING ##
-**NOTE:** OTP releases 20.0 and below should use tag `1.8` or the `otp20` branch.
-The reason is that the newer releases use incompatible syntax for getting stack trace that will cause compilation warning when obtained through `erlang:get_stacktrace()` function call.

 Make sure you have rebar (http://github.com/basho/rebar or http://github.com/basho/rebar3) installed locally and the rebar script is in the path.